107 of the best pro tips for scuba diving beginners to improve your diver skills

 First put your weight belt behind your calves holding it in both hands.
 Then stand with your legs at least shoulder width apart.
 Bend forward and and bring your weight belt to its correct position on your waist.
 Buckle the weight and then stand up.

-Buoyancy control tips for scuba diver beginners
+D. Buoyancy control tips for beginner scuba divers

 To read more about how to achieve neutral buoyancy scuba diving made easy, read this article on buoyancy control.